3XOR Games with Perfect Commuting Operator Strategies Have Perfect Tensor Product Strategies and are Decidable in Polynomial Time: Introduction

 All these families have the property that $\lim_{n \rightarrow \infty} \beta_{tp}^*(G_n) = 0$; it is open whether an unbounded quantum-classical gap can exist for $k$XOR games with $\beta_{co}^*$ bounded away from zero.
 One special case where a bound on the quantum-classical gap is known is 3XOR games with the players restricted to a GHZ state \cite{perez2008unbounded} (later generatlized to Schmidt states in \cite{briet2009multiplayer}).
 In this case the quantum-classical gap is bounded above by $4K^{\mathbb{R}}_G$~\cite{briet2009multiplayer}.

 \paragraph{Our Main Results.} This paper considers perfect commuting operator strategies for XOR games.
 We first show a link between XOR games and algebraic combinatorics: proving a $k$XOR game has value $\omega^*_{co} = 1$ iff an instance of the subgroup membership problem on a right angled Coxeter group corresponding to the $k$XOR game has no for an answer.
 For $k$XOR games with $k \geq 3$, the corresponding class of Coxeter groups has undecidable subgroup membership problem.
 A priori, it is not clear whether or not the instances determining if a game has value $\omega_{co}^*=1$ are decidable.
-To resolve the 3XOR case, we prove an algebraic result (whose proof consumes most of this paper) showing the instances of the subgroup membership problem determining the value of $3$XOR games are equivalent to instances on a simpler group $G/K$ obtained from $G$ by modding out a particular normal subgroup $K$.
-This equivalence lets us construct a polynomial time algorithm that determines if 3XOR games have value $\omega^*_{co} = 1$.
+In this paper we resolve the 3XOR case by proving an algebraic result (whose proof consumes most of this paper) showing the instances of the subgroup membership problem determining the value of $3$XOR games are equivalent to instances on a simpler group $G/K$ obtained from $G$ by modding out a particular normal subgroup $K$.
+This equivalence lets us construct a polynomial time algorithm that determines if 3XOR games do or do not have value $\omega^*_{co} = 1$.
 Previously this problem was not known to be decidable.
+For $k \geq 4$ it remains open whether or not there is any algorithm which can decide in finite time if a game has a perfect commuting operator strategy.

 Combining this result with arguments from~\cite{watts2018algorithms} shows 3XOR games with $\omega^*_{co} = 1$ also have perfect value tensor product strategies, with the players sharing a three qubit GHZ state.
 Combining that observation with the known bounds on the quantum-classical gap for strategies using a GHZ state~\cite{perez2008unbounded,briet2009multiplayer} shows that 3XOR games with $\omega^*_{co} = 1$ have classical value bounded a constant distance above $1/2$.
 In other words, when $\omega^*_{co} = 1$, how well quantum bias outperforms classical bias is bounded.
 This is in contrast with the behavior, see \Cref{eq:Qadv}, of not perfect games.